JamesFahey/project4-scrawndogmedia/README.md

     - Set DEBUG to development with: *development = os.environ.get('DEVELOPMENT', False)* above it.

 23. To deploy re-do steps 19 - 21, minus reconnecting your GitHub account as it should still be connected to your App.

+# Credits

+### Media

+- Landing page was taken from google images and uploaded to Cloudinary to use on my site

+- Site logo was designed by business owner Hayley Emmerson

+### Acknowledgment

+- Stack Overflow.- Stack Overflow helped me debug my application on several occasions.

+- Code Institute.- For giving a strong template to work from and add own ideas

+- Balsamiq.- Wireframes for this project.

+- My mentor Ade has helped me improve the sites style and pushed me to add as much content as possible

+- Fontawesome.- used for social link icons.

+- Start bootstrap – there theme was used for the site

+- Codemy – These videos were a constant help throughout the project

+- Friends and family for keeping me motivated and allowing me the time to fully commit to the project

+- Hayley Emmerson for trusted me to design her a suitable website